And that’s 30! Andrea Giovannini bronze, Italy increasingly record-breaking

 With the'gold won on Sunday, February 15, Lisa Vittozzi gave the first Olympic success to the Italian biathlon.

-Double podium position for the Azzurri in the men’s downhill: Giovanni Franzoni silver, Dominik Paris bronze.
+Double podium positions for the Azzurri in the men’s downhill: Giovanni Franzoni silver, Dominik Paris bronze.

-Dorothea Wierer, Tommaso Giacomel, Lukas Hofer and Lisa Vittozzi took silver in the 4×6 km mixed biathlon.
+Dorothea Wierer, Tommaso Giacomel, Lukas Hofer and Lisa Vittozzi won silver in the 4×6 km mixed biathlon.

 Michela Moioli and Lorenzo Sommariva were awarded the silver medal for second place in the team snowboard cross.